Potential Impacts of Electromagnetic Weapons on the Critical Infrastructures (View from 2012)

 - In early March 2011, the city of Seoul, Korea sustained an electronic jamming attack that disabled a large number of GPS systems used in industry.
 In addition the South Korean military indicated that some of their systems had been adversely affected.
 In early 2012, it was also reported that GPS systems in the region of the Incheon International Airport in South Korea were being jammed and that airlines were warned about this situation.

 Electromagnetic weapons consist of two categories: radiated and conducted.
 Both types possess an energy source (such as a battery), a solid state generator that produces high output voltages with a rapid variation in time, and either an antenna that is designed to propagate these fields some distance away from the weapon (radiated fields) or a means to connect to wiring of a system (conducted voltages).
 The radiated fields are more flexible (for the attacker) but they decrease rapidly with distance from the weapon.
 The conducted weapons require a connection to power or data lines outside of a building, but their entire output is transmitted to the circuits they are attacking.
-One would think that the conducted threat is not important, however, buildings have been found to have unprotected data cabinets and external power plugs outside of the building.
-In addition, those with power system experience can connect to the low voltage outputs of transformers leading into buildings.
+One might think that the conducted threat is not important, however, buildings have been found to have unprotected data cabinets and external power plugs outside of the building.
+In addition, attackers with power system experience can connect to the low voltage outputs of transformers leading into buildings.

 Figure 1 illustrates the basic process for “coupling” radiated fields from an EM weapon into a building.
 The electromagnetic fields will induce voltages and currents on both external and internal wiring (for the internal wiring the shielding properties of the building are important).
 These voltages will lead to electronic equipment that often cannot tolerate the levels entering the equipment.
 Providing line protection (surge arresters/filers) at the entrance of external building cables and providing some electromagnetic shielding in the building walls will provide some protection against this threat (discussed later).

 As for the critical infrastructures such as the power, telecommunications, financial, water, natural gas, etc., nearly all of these infrastructures are controlled by computers with more and more sophistication each year.
-For example the power systems in developed areas of the world are installing digital smart power meters at homes and businesses along with communications systems to interpret the data.
+For example the power systems in developed areas of the world are installing digital smart power meters at homes and businesses along with communications systems to transmit the data.
 In addition, distributed renewal power systems require additional sensors to determine their operating status so the grid can operate efficiently.
 The increase in the amount of information to be processed and the accompanying communications requirements make the system more vulnerable to those who wish to create problems (whether they be hackers, criminals or terrorists).

 While security is always an important consideration for the critical infrastructures, it must be noted that locked doors or even fences are not an impediment to EM weapons.
 In addition an attacker can try to disrupt a facility over and over until they succeed, as no one will know that they are under attack until computer problems are noticed.